OptimFinance/odao-proposals/0006-POLAndSplash/0006-POLAndSplash.md

 ## Context

-With the adventy of the upcoming launch of the Splash protocol the ODAO has been made an offer to participate in their VE bootstrap phase, that will allow the ODAO to swap newly issued OPTIM for SPLASH, under conditions of mutual provision of LP of the swapped tokens and lockup of SPLASH for a minimum of 1 year.
+With the advent of the upcoming launch of the Splash protocol the ODAO has been made an offer to participate in their VE bootstrap phase, that allows the ODAO to swap newly issued OPTIM for SPLASH, under condition of mutually providing LP of the swapped tokens and lockup of SPLASH for a minimum of 1 year.
 The total SPLASH available via a token swap is 1%.
 Furthermore ODAO has been made an offer to acquire 1.5% SPLASH via ADA.
 All of supply acquired via this deal has to be provided in the 80/20 LP and locked up for 1year minimum.

 The VE authority of choosing gauge votes is delegated to Optim Labs for first 3 months, afterwards moving under the ODAO Council.

-Furthermore we propose utilizing additional ADA from the tresury to acquire SPLASH from the Public sale, authorizing excess ADA for that purpose as the sale will be done in a pro-rata style.
+Furthermore we propose utilizing additional ADA from the treasury to acquire SPLASH from the Public sale, authorizing use of excess ADA for that purpose as the sale will be done in a pro-rata style.

-With the advent of Splash launching we also propose the creation of the 80/20 pool we require to facilitate our own staking plans, as a first step along that path.
+With the launch of Splash we also propose the creation of the 80/20 pool we require to facilitate our own staking plans, as a first step along that path.
 We should mention that the staking is intended to entail the use of OPTIM/OADA, which is intended to be seeded by moving the POL to that pool, subject to another proposal, one launching OADA.

-This proposal also incluses issuance and supplying of OPTIM into the 80/20 Pool to maintain balance and capture more volume and fees for the ODAO
+This proposal also includes issuance and supplying of OPTIM into the 80/20 Pool to maintain balance and capture more volume and fees for the ODAO

 The fee structure on the aforementioned OPTIM pairs will be 1.5% swap fee down from 3% in our commitment to a slow rollout of more efficient markets.

-Proposal also gives a blank authority over the management of any emissions earned, any airdrops given from Splash to the ODAO Council, as well as the amount of locked SPLASH/ADA LP.
+Proposal also gives a blanket authority over the management of any emissions earned, any airdrops given from Splash to the ODAO Council, as well as the amount of locked SPLASH/ADA LP.

 ## Motivation

-Why even participate?
+Why participate?
 The primary reason to acquire a stake in Splash is such that we may participate in the economic divide and conquer game of OADA, that requires subsidization at the very least encouragement to utilize OADA for the purposes of trading.
+Meaning, directly separating out the concerns and wants of more and less speculative user bases for OADA and sOADA.

 It is therefore in the ODAO's interest to acquire means of direct influence over liquidity and volume.